 - When you're buying school supplies, stock up on laundry products as well.
 Always have detergent and stain remover sticks on hand so there are no late night runs to the store.

-- For any dirty sports gear or clothes that will be needed again the next day or so, skip the hamper.
+- For any dirty sports gear or clothes like baseball and cheer uniforms that will be needed again the next day or so, skip the hamper.
 Go straight from the car to the washer and from the dryer back to the car.

 - Use your phone to set a timer to help you remember when to move clothes from the washer to dryer.

 - Turn over the responsibility of laundry to older kids.
 They'll learn quickly when their favorite jeans need washing and learn important skills that they'll need in a college laundry room.

 Keep reading for tips on how to wash backpacks, remove school supply stains like glue and ink, treat head lice, disinfect laundry after a virus comes home and handle sports uniforms.